jamauro/easy-schema/README.md

 **Update accepting an aggregation pipeline**

-Though technically Mongo supports it, Meteor does not support aggregation pipeline's in `update` operations (https://github.com/meteor/meteor/issues/11276) and so this package does not.
+Though technically Mongo supports it, Meteor does not support an aggregation pipeline in `update` operations (https://github.com/meteor/meteor/issues/11276) and so this package does not.

 **JSON Schema omissions**